-A Software-as-a-Service model is well suited for providing supply chain management solutions.
-On-demand solutions are able to continue utilizing standard connectivity protocols, such as Electronic Data Interchange, but also are able to support other protocols, such as XML, as retailers require.
-These on-demand solutions connect suppliers and retailers more efficiently than traditional on-premise software solutions by leveraging the integrations created for a single supplier across all participating suppliers.
+Cloud services are well suited for providing supply chain management solutions because they inherently enable rapid provisioning of capabilities and offer robust and reliable integration with retailer and supplier systems.
+Cloud services are able to continue utilizing standard connectivity protocols, such as EDI, but also are able to support the growing use of standard internet protocols that retailers require, such as XML, in addition to enabling API-based integration.
+These cloud services connect suppliers and retailers more efficiently than traditional on-premise software solutions by leveraging the integrations created for a single supplier across all participating suppliers.

-Software-as-a-Service solutions also allow an organization to connect across the supply chain ecosystem, addressing increased retailer demands, globalization and increased complexity affecting the supply chain.
-In addition, Software-as-a-Service solutions can integrate supply chain management applications with organizations' existing enterprise resource planning systems.
+Cloud services enable an organization to connect across the supply chain ecosystem, addressing increased retailer demands, globalization and increased complexity affecting the supply chain.
+In addition, cloud services can integrate supply chain management applications with organizations' existing enterprise resource planning systems.